data protection

 2. Date and time of registration

-Your consent will be obtained for the processing of data as part of the registration process and reference will be made to this data protection declaration.
+Your consent for the processing of your data will be obtained during the registration process, and you will be referred to this privacy policy.

-In connection with data processing for sending newsletters, the data will not be passed on to third parties.
+In connection with data processing for sending newsletters, no data is shared with third parties.
 The data is used exclusively for sending the newsletter.

 2. Legal basis for processing

-The legal basis for processing the data after registering for the newsletter and granting your consent as part of the registration process is Art.
-6 Para.
+The legal basis for processing the data after registration for the newsletter and granting your consent within the registration process is Art.
+6 para.
 1 lit. a GDPR .

 3. Purpose of processing